tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 ### R Variables

 Variables hold data.
 There are different types of data that can be stored.
+Here we start by discussing *_values_*.

 * *_Values_* are numbers or strings